58lbg/videocapture-mcp/README.md

 mcp install videocapture_mcp.py
 ```

-This will automatically configure Claude Desktop to use your webcam MCP server.
+This will automatically configure Claude Desktop to use your videocapture MCP server.

-Once integrated, Claude will be able to access your webcam when requested.
+Once integrated, Claude will be able to access your webcam or video source when requested.
 Simply ask Claude to take a photo or perform any webcam-related task.

 ## Features